-The Lord, through the Apostle Paul, tells us here that we are to have an attitude of joy, thanksgiving and prayer at all times, no matter the conditions or circumstances that surround us.
+The Lord, through the Apostle Paul, tells us here that we are to have an attitude of joy, thanksgiving, and prayer always, no matter the conditions or circumstances that surround us.

-How is it possible to rejoice, pray, and give thanks in the wake of the horrors of Orlando, San Bernardino, Paris, Chattanooga, New York and many others?
-Yet scripture, which we say is the word of God, tells us that it’s God’s will that we do these things at all times even in and during tragedy.
-All tragedy, no matter if it is national in scope like terrorist attacks aimed at a nation, it’s personal because individuals are the ones affected.
+How is it possible to rejoice, pray, and give thanks in the wake of the racial injustice, violence, political and social divisiveness, crime, and corruption, wars, insurrection, mass murders, and vilification of immigrants, homosexuals, and transgenders.
+Yet scripture, which we say is the word of God, tells us that it’s God’s will that we always do these things even in and during times like these.
+It doesn't matter about your view or opinion it's all personal because individuals are the ones affected.
 Individuals die, individuals are wounded, individuals are affected physically, emotionally, and spiritually.
-Families, made up of individuals, are impacted forever.

-It’s easy to say, rejoice, pray and give thanks we’re in church, surrounded by other Christians, or talking to our Christian friends.
+It’s easy to say, rejoice, pray, and give thanks we’re in church, surrounded by other Christians, or talking to our Christian friends.
 It’s easy for us, who are not going through tragic events, to say these things to those who are experiencing tragedy.
-But when we are the ones….how is this possible?
+But when we are the ones affected how is this possible?

-This doesn’t mean that we are to thank God for bad things and tragedies.
+This doesn’t mean that we are to thank God for dreadful things.
 We don’t thank Him for accidents, sickness, tragedy, etc. because He didn’t do or send them.
 God is not the author of evil that author is the devil, Satan.
 It’s an insult to God to thank Him for things He didn’t do.

 John 8:44 (NKJV) You are of your father the devil, and the desires of your father you want to do.
 He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
 When he speaks a lie, he speaks from his own resources, for he is a liar and the father of it.